-Last weekend we spent 3 fantastic days zipping around Orkney taking in the sights.
+Last week we spent 3 fantastic days zipping around Orkney, taking in the sights.
 We managed to see and do so much, yet we barely scratched the surface.
 I want to share some of the wonders of Orkney with you, but one blog won’t do it justice, so I’ve decided to dedicate three blogs to the fascinating northern archipelago.

 Travelling to Orkney on a tiny propeller plane, with the wee dug stored in the cargo hold like luggage was not something I was willing to entertain, so we went the long way via road and ferry.